youtube/cobalt/CONTRIBUTING.md

 *   Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
-*   When you contribute a new feature to Cobalt, the maintenance burden is (by default) transferred to the Cobalbt team.
+*   When you contribute a new feature to Cobalt, the maintenance burden is (by default) transferred to the Cobalt team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.
 *   As every PR requires several CPU/GPU hours of CI testing, we discourage